Analysis of Variance from Summary Data

 To use this page you must know how many observations are in each group, and you must know the average (arithmetic mean) and either the standard deviation (SD) or the standard error of the mean (SEM) for the observations in each group.

-Enter your data directly, copy/paste or read from CSV file into the text area below, replacing the sample data.
-Use short meaningful group names (quoted) into the first column.
-Indicate whether you've provided SD's or SEM's.
-SD id the default.
+Enter your data directly, copy/paste or read from CSV file into the data area below.
+Use short meaningful group names into the first column.
+Indicate whether you've provided SD's (default) or SEM's.

 The results will appear in the conventional "ANOVA Table".
 A p-value less than 0.05 indicates that there is a significant difference somewhere among the various groups; that is, they do not appear to have all come from the same population.